AshleyPikachu/Super-Bit-Shader/README.md

 * Wonderswan: Color Palette = Grayscale, Color Depth - Thousands (16-bit),

 -----------------------------------------------------------------------------------------------------------------------
-**Mixed Frames Use Cases**
+**Mixed Frames**
 -----------------------------------------------------------------------------------------------------------------------
 "Mixed-Frames" is used for transparency and intentional ghosting on some consoles.
-You want to use the Mixed-Frames optimized versions of SBS for the following scenerios.
+Below are use cases.

-* Game Boy: The game uses ghosting to create more effects.
-Example: "[Chikyuu Kaihou Gun Zas"](https://www.youtube.com/watch?v=2GtKMmhcN1I).
+* Game Boy: Rarely used to create more effects.
+Games such as "[Chikyuu Kaihou Gun Zas"](https://www.youtube.com/watch?v=2GtKMmhcN1I) use it.
-* Neo Geo Pocket: Unknown, the support was added to cover all bases.
+* Neo Geo Pocket: Unknown, the console is very obscure so support was added on the safe side.
 * Wonderswan: It's for transparency, also turn off "60hz Mode" in "Core Options".
 * Wonderswan Color: Same WS, but use "nds-color" instead of SBS. "nds-color" is located inside Retroarch's Handheld/Color Folder.